kumarnitish378/universalRandom/README.md

 ****Conclusion:**

-Pregnancy Planning Flip is designed to offer a playful and insightful tool for couples in their planning journey.
+Game Planning Flip is designed to offer a playful and insightful tool for couples in their planning journey.
 It combines randomness with user interaction to create a unique experience, while also providing useful tracking and feedback features.
 Future updates will enhance its functionality and user engagement.

 ---